benkehoe/aws-sso-util/README.md

 Additionally, AWS SSO does not support OUs as targets, so you need to specify every account separately.

 Obviously, this gets verbose, and even an organization of moderate size is likely to have tens of thousands of assignments.
-`aws-sso-util cfn` provides two mechanisms to make this concise.
+`aws-sso-util admin cfn` provides two mechanisms to make this concise.

 I look forward to discarding this part of the tool once there are two prerequisites:
 1. OUs as targets for assignments